appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 ## Adding a New Action

-1) Navigate to the Process Flow and the drag the application node for which the Actions are to be made.
+1) Navigate to the processflow and the drag the application node for which the Actions are to be made.
 The Node configuration window of the app node opens.

 2) Enter all the mandatory fields and click on the save button.